comp-physics/Scientific-Visualization/Tutorials/interactive-visualization-on-Phoenix.md

 ```
 Submitted batch job <job #>
-Wating for ParaView server to start.
+Waiting for ParaView server to start.
 This may take several minutes  ...
 ```

 in your terminal.